 Here’s the thing most guides skip: finding mystery shopping jobs isn’t like searching Indeed or LinkedIn.
 There’s no single job board.
 Shops are spread across company portals, free search tools, email alerts, and direct texts from schedulers.
 Knowing where to look — and how to pick the right shops — is what separates busy shoppers from frustrated ones.

-This guide walks you through every channel for finding mystery shopping jobs near me and in your area.
-Whether you’re searching for mystery shopping jobs near me for the first time or trying to fill your calendar faster, you’ll learn which tools to use, how to pick the right shops, and how to build a pipeline so work comes to you.
+Whether you’re searching for the first time or trying to fill your calendar faster, this guide covers every channel, every tool, and how to build a pipeline so work comes to you.

 Where Mystery Shopping Jobs Actually Live

-The first thing to know about how to find mystery shopping jobs: they don’t work like normal job listings.
+The first thing to understand: mystery shopping jobs don’t work like normal job listings.
 There’s no single website with every open shop.
-Instead, jobs are spread across three main channels.
+Instead, they’re spread across three main channels.

 Company portals are the websites run by each mystery shopping company.
-Once you sign up with a company, you can log in to browse and claim their specific shops.
+Once you sign up, you can log in to browse and claim their specific shops.
 Most run on a platform called SASSIE, though some use Prophet or their own systems.

 Most active shoppers use all three.
-Early on, you’ll lean hard on aggregators and portals.
+Early on you’ll lean hard on aggregators and portals.
 As you build your track record, direct outreach takes over.
-I now pick up most of my shops through email alerts and scheduler texts — but that took time to build.
+I now pick up most of my shops through email alerts and scheduler texts — but that took months of steady work to build.

 Job Aggregators: Your Best Starting Point

-If you want to find mystery shopping jobs near me fast, start with these free tools.
-They pull open shops from dozens of companies and show them in one place.
-No need to log into 10 different portals.
+If you want to find mystery shopping jobs fast, start here.
+These free tools pull open shops from dozens of companies and show them in one place — no need to log into 10 different portals.

 JobSlinger